Table of Contents

 Since that first post I’ve stabilized my own understanding of how entropy arises, so let us briefly review, hopefully with some new clarity.

 As before we’ll work with a discrete probability distribution over discrete elements .
-We take samples, and will use to represent the count of each outcome in a sample, with .
+We imagine taking samples from this distribution, forming a sequence vector .
+We’ll use to denote the count of each of the outcomes in the sample, with .

 or, over the outcomes: